-LILAC is a 1933 lighthouse tender that once carried supplies to lighthouses and maintained buoys for the U.S. Lighthouse Service and the U.S. Coast Guard.
-Decommissioned in 1972, USCGC LILAC is America's only surviving steam-powered lighthouse tender, LILAC is listed on the National Register of Historic Places and is eligible to become a National Historic Landmark.
+LILAC is a retired 1933 Coast Guard cutter that once carried supplies to lighthouses and maintained buoys.
+Decommissioned in 1972, USCGC LILAC is America's only surviving steam-powered lighthouse tender and is listed on the National Register of Historic Places and is eligible to become a National Historic Landmark.

-You can help restore steam to the America's waters by volunteering, making a donation, or coming by and learning more about the ship and maritime history.
+You can help restore steam to America's waters by volunteering, making a donation, or coming by and learning more about the ship and maritime history.

 LILAC is closed for the season on October 16, 2016 Work continues all winter Join our Volunteer Crew to lend a hand